The Bandwidth Theorem in Sparse Graphs: Lowering the probability for degenerate graphs

 \begin{theorem} For each $\gamma>0$, $\Delta \geq 2$, $D\ge 1$ and $k\geq 1$, there exist constants $\beta >0$, $z>0$, and $C>0$ such that the following holds asymptotically almost surely for $\Gamma = G(n,p)$ if $p\geq C\big(\frac{\log n}{n}\big)^{1/(2D+1)}$.
 Let $G$ be a spanning subgraph of $\Gamma$ with $\delta(G) \geq\big(\frac{k-1}{k}+\gamma\big)pn$ and let $H$ be a graph on $n$ vertices with $\Delta(H) \leq \Delta$ and degeneracy at most $D$, that has a labelling $\cL$ of its vertex set of bandwidth at most $\beta n$, a $(k+1)$-colouring that is $(z,\beta)$-zero-free with respect to $\cL$ and where the first $\sqrt{\beta} n$ vertices in $\cL$ are not given colour zero and the first $\beta n$ vertices in $\cL$ include $C p^{-2}$ vertices that are not in any triangles or copies of $C_4$ in $H$.
 Then $G$ contains a copy of $H$. \end{theorem}

 The proof of Theorem~\ref{thm:degen} is quite similar to that of Theorem~\ref{thm:maink}.
 We provide only a sketch, highlighting the differences.
-The most important of these are that we do not use Lemma~\ref{lem:common} in the pre-embedding, and that we use a version of Lemma~\ref{thm:blowup} whose performance is better for degenerate graphs.
+(For more details and background on this result see~\cite{JuliaEsDiss}.)
+The most important of these differences are that we do not use Lemma~\ref{lem:common} in the pre-embedding, and that we use a version of Lemma~\ref{thm:blowup} whose performance is better for degenerate graphs.
 In order to state this, we need the following definitions.
 Given an order $\tau$ on $V(H)$ and a family $\cJ$ of image restricting vertices, we define $\pitau(x):=|J_x|+\big|\{y\in N_H(x):\tau(y)<\tau(x)\}\big|$.
 Now the condition on $\tau$ we need for our enhanced blow-up lemma is the following.

 \begin{definition}[$(\tD,p,m)$-bounded order] Let~$H$ be a graph given with buffer sets $\widetilde{\mathcal{W}}$ and a restriction pair~$\cI=\{I_i\}_{i\in[r]}$ and~$\cJ=\{J_i\}_{i\in[r]}$.
 Let~$\tW=\bigcup\widetilde{\mathcal{W}}$.
 Let~$\tau$ be an ordering of $V(H)$ and $W^e\subset V(H)$.
 Then~$\tau$ is a \emph{$(\tD,p,m)$-bounded order} for~$H$, $\widetilde{\mathcal{W}}$, $\cI$ and $\cJ$ with \emph{exceptional set} $W^e$ if the following conditions are satisfied for each $x\in V(H)$. \begin{enumerate}[label=\itmarab{ORD}] \item Define We have $\pitau(x)\le \tD_x$, and if $x\in N(\tW)$ even $\pitau(x)\le \tD_x-1$.
 Finally, if $x\in\tW$ we have $\deg(x)\le \tD$. \item One of the following holds: \begin{itemize} \item $x\in W^e$, \item $\pitau(x)\le \frac12 \tD$, \item $x$ is not image restricted and every neighbour~$y$ of~$x$ with $\tau(y)<\tau(x)$ satisfies $\tau(x)-\tau(y)\le p^{\pitau(x)}m$. \end{itemize} \item If $x\in N(\tW)$ then all but at most $\tD-1-\max_{z\not\in W^e}\pitau(z)$ neighbours~$y$ of $x$ with $\tau(y)<\tau(x)$ satisfy $\tau(x)-\tau(y)\le p^{\tD} m$. \end{enumerate} \end{definition}